 Communication is essential for building trust.
 It’s important to prevent resentments from building up.

 Even if you’re taking a natural approach to boosting your sex drive, it still might be a good idea to talk with your doctor.
 They can help you identify underlying problems.

 Your doctor may suggest some strategies for enhancing sexual health.

-If you do decide to turn to prescription drugs, remember that desire is at the core of sex.
-It’s important to remember that a little blue pill may not be the answer if emotional issues are affecting your libido.
+If you decide to opt for prescription drugs, remember that desire is at the core of sex.
+It’s important to remember that a little blue pill may not solve the problem if emotional issues are affecting your libido.